How to Become a Notary in Wyoming

 - Be a citizen or permanent legal resident of the United States or otherwise lawfully present in the United States.

-- Be a resident of Wyoming or have a place of employment or practice in this state or be the spouse or legal dependent of military personnel assigned to active duty in this state.
+- Be a resident of Wyoming or have a place of employment or practice in this state or be the spouse or legal dependent of military personnel assigned to active duty in Wyoming.

 - Not be disqualified to receive a commission under W.S.
 32-3-122.

-How to become a notary public in Wyoming?
+- How to become a notary in Wyoming.

 How do I renew my notary commission in Wyoming?